mjrgh/PinscapePico/ButtonLatencyTester2/README.md

 input ports are voltage-sensitive and high-impedance (low current), which is true for most microcontrollers.
 If your subject device doesn't use active-low wiring, or you're not sure that an optocoupler is a valid substitution for a physical switch for its button wiring, check with the device's manufacturer or designer.
+(Please also let me know about it, so that I can list the specific cases people have come across that don't fit the basic "active low" pattern.)

 <b>REGARDLESS</b> of the subject device's wiring configuration, the BLT-II Pico portion
 is **always** connected as shown in the diagram.
 That's another reason to use the